Shisui6/meal-app/README.md

 - Allows users to like meals
 - Allows users to comment on meals
 - Allows users to search for meals
+- Responsive design which adapts to most screen sizes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>